aduskett/buildroot-docker-devel/example-buildroot-project/README.md

           - The init-script applies each config file found in my_company/configs to output/config_name, and then the source code is built in that directory.
         - package:
           - Any external packages not in stock Buildroot go here.
-        - patches:
-          - buildroot:
-            - Patches to apply to the buildroot directory.
-It usually contains package updates or modifications from upstream.
-          - linux:
-            - Patches to apply to the linux kernel.
         - production:
           - Once built, production images go here.
   - scripts